mrpbueno/bosssec/README.md

 Secure Dialplan Integration: The module safely injects its logic into the Asterisk Dialplan without overwriting existing contexts, ensuring compatibility and stability.

 ## How It Works
-The module uses a Dialplan Hook to integrate with FreePBX.
+The module uses a Dialplan Hook to integrate with FreePBX®.
 Instead of creating contexts that could conflict with the standard logic, it uses the $ext->splice() function to inject a Goto command at the beginning of the ext-local context for the boss's extension.

 This diverts the call to a custom subroutine that:

 Checks the caller's CallerID against the whitelist.

-If the number is allowed, the call is returned to the standard FreePBX flow (ext-local), at a priority that prevents loops, to be completed normally.
+If the number is allowed, the call is returned to the standard FreePBX® flow (ext-local), at a priority that prevents loops, to be completed normally.

 If the number is not allowed, the call is directed to the standard flow of the secretary's extension.

-This approach ensures that the module only manages the initial diversion, leaving all other call processing (including Follow Me, voicemail, etc.) to FreePBX itself.
+This approach ensures that the module only manages the initial diversion, leaving all other call processing (including Follow Me, voicemail, etc.) to FreePBX® itself.

 ## Prerequisites
-FreePBX 17 or higher.
+FreePBX® 17

-PHP 8 or higher.
+PHP 8.2

 ## Installation
 Download the latest version of the module from https://github.com/mrpbueno/bosssec/releases